 HIKE!!!!
 You can also just visit the village and stay there for a few days because it’s just a good idea, but come on, the mountain is there – hike it.

 Where to stay in Imlil

-3 Weeks Morocco Trip Itinerary / Chefchaouen, the fairy blue city
+3 weeks in Morocco – Chefchaouen, the fairy blue city

 Have you ever seen any photos on Instagram, Pinterest or elsewhere of Chechaouen?
-I have seen many before my trip to Morocco but I didn’t think even for a second that it really look so amazing as it does on the pictures.
+I have seen many before my trip to Morocco but I didn’t think even for a second that it really looks so amazing as it does in the pictures.
 But it does!